 Mayflower

-Nathaniel Philbrick has left a key mark in both histories of early America and in nautical history books.
+Nathaniel Philbrick has left a key mark on both the history of early America and on nautical history books.
 Mayflower, a Pulitzer Prize finalist, is his exploration of both the Pilgrims’ trip to Massachusetts Bay Colony and their effects on the “New World” after their landing through King Philip’s War.
 Philbrick also contextualizes the Pilgrims within the religious community of the day, and their impact on the history of the United States.

 Of Plymouth Plantation